Bronya-Rand/DDLC-OSTPlayer/README.md

    <img src=".github/assets/OSTPlayerLogo.png" alt="OST Player Logo" width=240x>
 </p>

-**DISCLAIMER:** This is not afiliated or endorsed by Team Salvato or Nikso.
+**DISCLAIMER:** This is not affiliated nor endorsed by Team Salvato or Nikso.
 The Scattered Stars <u>logo</u> in `Wake Up Unchanged` is not free to use, but is only allowed in this build as a display to the soundtrack player.
-If you plan to use this, remove it in your final build.
+If you plan to use the OST Player, remove this song in your final build.

 ## What is DDLC OST Player?